esalganik/barents-sea-backtrajectory-thermodynamics/README.md

 Row 1 corresponds to the arrival location.
 Increasing row index follows the back-trajectory backward in time.

-## MATLAB requirements
+## Requirements

-The scripts require MATLAB with NetCDF support.
+MATLAB with NetCDF support is required.
 Snow-depth interpolation also requires coordinate projection support through `projcrs` and `projfwd`.

 ## Notes

 The original trajectory NetCDF files are not modified.
-Derived variables are written to separate processed `.mat` files and compact sharable NetCDF files.
+Intermediate products are written to `data/processed/`, while final sharable NetCDF files are written to `export/`.

 The draft estimates are model-derived and should be interpreted as simple thermodynamic estimates rather than direct observations.